codemonstur/simplexml/README.md

 4. User friendly API

-What's with all the builders and factories and god knows what?
+What's with all the managers and contexts and factories and god knows what?
 This library is simple.
 Create an instance of SimpleXml and call toXml() or fromXml().